rubygems/guides/command-reference.md

 server (the default is https://rubygems.org).
 Multiple owners can be added or removed at the same time, if the flag is given multiple times.

-The supported user identifiers are dependant on the push server.
+The supported user identifiers are dependent on the push server.
 For rubygems.org, both e-mail and handle are supported, even though the user identifier field is called "email".